DOI-USGS/ale/README.md

 git submodule update --init --recursive
 ```

+## Adding the ALESPICEROOT environment variable
+If an ale driver is going to be used that leverages SPICE data, it is necessary to set the ALESPICEROOT.
+One can do this using normal shell syntax, e.g.:

+`export ALESPICEROOT=/path/to/ale/spice`

+or inside of a conda environment:

+`conda env config vars set ALESPICEROOT=/path/to/ale/spice`.
 ## Adding ALE as a dependency

 You can add ALE as a dependency of your CMake based C++ project by linking the exported CMake target, `ale::ale`.